 Alice was pleased that they had achieved a good mix of people within the team.
 There were over fifty professions represented, ages ranging from twenty-two to seventy-two, near parity between female and male team members, and a good crowd of people with other gender identities, over ten nationalities and more diverse origins, and every conceivable dress preference.

 I’ve been thinking about what some artists told me, back in Berlin.
 They said that Berlin gave them the opportunity and freedom to experiment; to be themselves; follow their ideas rather than meeting expectations or conventions or being high-performing to please some jury.
 I’d like to have that kind of freedom for artists in Easy Town.
 In fact, I’d like to have that kind of freedom for everyone.
-A chance to test yourself in a safe environment, to experiment without being scrutinised or judged, so you can find out who you are and can be without pleasing anyone.
+A chance to test yourself in a safe environment, to experiment without being scrutinised or judged, to find out who you are and can be without pleasing anyone.
 Be yourself instead of trying to win some competition.

 week 2, Health & Care